 The undesirable plants that grow along with the crops are called weeds.
-These weeds feed on the nutrients provided to the crops and thus reduce the supply of nutrients to the crops, thereby, inhibiting their growth.
+These weeds, feed on the nutrients provided to the crops and thus reduce the supply of nutrients to the crops, thereby, inhibiting their growth.
 The growth of these weeds needs to be prevented in order to enhance the growth of the plants.

 The process of removal of weeds is called weeding.
 To achieve this, weedicides are employed, which are essentially chemicals specifically made to destroy weeds.
 They are usually sprayed before seeding and flowering.

 When the crop matures, it is cut for further processing.
 This process is known as harvesting.
-It is usually manual labour, done with the help of sickles.
+It is usually manual labour, done with the help of sickle.
 However, mechanical harvesting is used these days – machines such as combine harvesters are used where the crops are harvested and threshed in one go.

 - Threshing- Separation of grains from the harvested crops is called threshing.
 It is done either mechanically or by cattle.